-Insulin Degludec, a long-acting injectable, gets to work within two hours of delivery and lasts up to 24 hours.
+The rapid-acting injection Insulin Aspart takes effect in 5-10 minutes, but lasts only for a short time of 2-4 hours.
 It works just like insulin, which is normally produced by the body.
 In addition, it blocks the release of glucose from the liver and helps muscle and fat cells retake glucose.

-Weight gain, redness/pain/irritation at the site of injection, low blood sugar level, dizziness, weakness, abnormal heart rate, muscle cramps, sweating, swelling of face/throat/tongue, blurred vision, shortness of breath, swelling of hands/arms/feet/legs, rash/itching.
+Weight gain, redness/pain/irritation at the site of injection, low blood sugar levels, dizziness, weakness, abnormally fast heart rate, muscle cramps, sweating, swelling of face/throat/tongue, blurred vision, shortness of breath, swelling of hands/arms/feet/legs, rash/itching.

 Before using this medication, take the following precautions and notify your doctor:

-If you are allergic to any type of insulin or have any other allergies,
+If you are allergic to it or have any other allergies,